You can control the game through the main menu or by tapping on Player, Coach, League Board or Club building.

 - In the 20s, there has been a lot of net play.
 Consider attacking the net, don’t stay at a baseline all the time.

 - Your shot’s precision depends on your Precision and Power skills and good timing.
-Place your shots early and always pay attention to the “shot circle”.
+Swipe with perfect timing or place your shots early (if using tap controls) and always pay attention to the “shot circle”.

-- The “normal” tempo for the game is about two taps per second: tap the opponent’s side of the court to place your shot, then tap your side of the court to specify the recovery point, and repeat :).
+- When playing using tap controls, the “normal” tempo for the game is about two taps per second: tap the opponent’s side of the court to place your shot, then tap your side of the court to specify the recovery point, and repeat :).
 Please remember that you can set your shot point and recovery point at any time.

 Skills and Equipment

-Serve power: controls how fast and powerful your serve can be.
-To reach maximum power, you also need to be good in playing the serve minigame.
+Serve power controls how fast and powerful your serve can be.
+To reach maximum power, you also need to be good at playing the serve minigame.

 The starting speed of your shots (except serves and smashes) depends on the power skill and the incoming ball speed.
 Spin, Volley, and Backhand skills improve further the shots of the corresponding types.
 Your player may also reduce shot power when this is the only way to hit the target.